Written by Andrew Hoag, founder and CEO of Teampay.

 Fortunately, Teampay had great investors, including Precursor Ventures, CoVenture, and Crosscut, make a big bet on our vision for the future.
 With that early Seed funding, we grew the business by 20%+ month/month coming into this year.

 Having scaled quickly, we knew it was time to take more capital.
 But equally important as raising the round was finding an investor who is as passionate about Teampay’s mission as we are.
 I remember meeting Jonathan Hsu from Tribe Capital at the clichéd Mission area coffee shop in SF—but this was not a VC out of central casting.
 Jonathan, and his partners Ted and Arjun work based on first-principles not “patterns,” use data to inform decision-making, and are intensely curious—just like us.

 With Tribe on board, we are already starting to make strides to grow our organization.
-We have added key executives to the leadership team, specifically Peter Nesbitt, VP Finance; Nicole Lindenbaum, VP Marketing; and Matt Petcoff, Head of Sales.
+We have added key executives to the leadership team, specifically Peter Nesbitt, VP Finance and Nicole Lindenbaum, VP Marketing.
 In addition to Justin Oblak, VP Engineering and Leah Ward, Chief of Staff, these new hires round out our executive team.